HyOnYourScript.com

 is, I'll be bluntly honest, and cut to the chase by focusing on your script's

-in your screenplay that may have slipped by you and thoughtful suggestions
+about flaws in your screenplay that may have slipped by you and thoughtful

-for fixing them, I'd love to be of service.
-My goal is to help eliminate
+suggestions for fixing them, I'd love to be of service.
+My goal is to help

-your script's weaknesses and enhance its strengths so that you can increase
+eliminate your script's weaknesses and enhance its strengths to vastly increase

 Here's what some of my clients have said